Description

 - Teach the students who don’t understand in a small group.
 See in-class interventions.

 Note: Did you know that we have a class set of A3 White boards?
-They’re available at the
+They’re available in the library.
+They come with whiteboard markers.